Pseudo-dualizing complexes and pseudo-derived categories: Introduction

-Passing to the quotient category by the full subcategory $\sK^1 \subset\sK^0\subset\sD_2$, we conclude that the functor~$qr$ is fully faithful and the two full subcategories $\sK^0/\sK^1$ and $qr(\sD_0)$ form a semi-orthogonal decomposition of the triangulated category~$\sD_1$.
+Passing to the quotient category by the full subcategory $\sK^1 \subset\sK^0\subset\sD_2$, we conclude that the functor~$qr$ is fully faithful, the two full subcategories $\sK^0/\sK^1$ and $qr(\sD_0)$ form a semi-orthogonal decomposition of the triangulated category~$\sD_1$, and the composition $p(qr)$ is the identity functor.
 Thus the functor~$qr$ is right adjoint to~$p$. \end{proof}

 Now we can construct the adjoint functors shown on the diagram~\eqref{easy-adjoints-diagram}.
 More generally, let $\sE\subset A\modl$ and $\sF\subset B\modl$ be a pair of full subcategories satisfying the conditions~(I\+-IV) of Section~\ref{two-rings-abstract-classes} for a given pseudo-dualizing complex $L^\bu$ and two integers $l_1$ and~$l_2$.
+Assume that the full subcategory $\sE$ is closed under infinite direct sums in $A\modl$, while the full subcategory $\sF$ is closed under infinite products in $B\modl$.
 Then there exist fully faithful adjoint functors shown by curvilinear arrows on the diagram

 Indeed, for any associative ring $R$ the natural Verdier quotient functor $K\:\Hot(R\modl)\rarrow\sD(R\modl)$ has a right and a left adjoint.
 The fully faithful left adjoint functor $K_\lambda\:\sD(R\modl)\rarrow \Hot(R\modl)$ to the functor~$K$ assigns to a complex of left $R$\+modules its homotopy projective resolution.
 The fully faithful right adjoint functor $K_\rho\:\sD(R\modl)\rarrow \Hot(R\modl)$ to the functor~$K$ assigns to a complex of right $R$\+modules its homotopy injective resolution. {\emergencystretch=3em\hbadness=2325 }